arupiot/daq/docs/pubber.md

 If you're running cloud tests using pubber, Travis will need to be able to connect to your GCP account via the service account you've set up.

-You'll need to add another environment variable to Travis for this to work, see https://docs.travis-ci.com/user/environment-variables/#defining-variables-in-repository-settings for more info:
+You'll need to add another environment variable to Travis for this to work:

 - GCP_SERVICE_ACCOUNT

 This variable is an _fully escaped_ string of your GCP account credentials file linked to the service account.
 If you've set everything up correctly, it should be in you `local/` folder.

-Use something like https://www.freeformatter.com/json-escape.html to convert your json object to a string, or write a script to do it yourself.
+There are infinite ways to stringify JSON Use something like https://www.freeformatter.com/json-escape.html to convert your json object to a string, write a script to do it yourself, or use JSON.stringify in your browser JavaScript console.

 Your fully escaped JSON string, that you will need to put into Travis will look something like the below.
 Remember to *enclose the entire thing with double quotes to make it a string*